 Arrival: The doors at Furby remain locked.
 You can call ahead (204-560-3141) or email firstname.lastname@example.org to set up an appointment for at-the-door service.
 Please bring a mask if you have one.
 We can provide one if you don’t.

 Playroom: Open with limited numbers and shorter sessions to allow sanitizing between sessions.
 Also available for respite childcare and Access visits.
-Children will be placed in a cohort of under 30 children, in accordance with public health guidelines, and each cohort will be assigned certain sessions each week – call 204-560-3148 for more details!
+To schedule a visit or for more details call 204-560-3148!

 Food Bank and distribution of other supplies still takes place outside at the Furby doors.